Cycling Italy’s Piedmont Plus! Lake Maggiore

 Meals : Breakfast

-Lodging : Hotel Aleramo
+Lodging : Hotel Lis

 Head north today through the hills of Monferrato.
 This is one of the most densely settled agricultural areas in Italy and features a rich network of tiny farm roads and small fortified hilltop villages.
 Over the years it has become fashionable to convert the town fortress into a villa.
 Our accommodation tonight is in the Castle of Lu.
 This afternoon we’ll enjoy a cheese tasting at our hotel.